mandyreed223/nov_2025_luit/README.md

-# LUIT DEMO resposity
+# LUIT DEMO Repository
-This resposity has been created as a DEMO setup with LUIT class
+This repository has been created as a DEMO setup with LUIT class